trento-project/web/Trento.Clusters.Cluster.md

 The cluster health is one of the most relevant concepts of this domain.
-It shows if the cluster is working as expected or not, and in the second case, what is the roout cause of the issue and if there is some possible remediation.
+It shows if the cluster is working as expected or not, and in the second case, what is the root cause of the issue and if there is some possible remediation.
 It is composed by sub-health elements:

 - Replication health (only applicable for HANA clusters)
 - Distributed health (only applicable for ASCS/ERS clusters)
+- SBD health
 - Checks health

 The main cluster health is computed using the values from all of them.
 This means that the cluster health is a